tope-olajide/e-store/README.md

-# estore-template
+# estore
-electronic store built with React GraphQl and MongoDB
+A full-stack electronic e-commerce web application built with React, GraphQL and MongoDB